Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/15_ISP.rst

 For MD and NN examples, we provided an osd_render_task to dynamically render OSD object in real time.

+Since OSD objects for the same stream are shared, if users need to run both rts_osd_task and osd_render_task simultaneously, please execute rts_osd_task first.
+The osd_render_task will automatically avoid any OSD blocks that have already been used.

 For the usage of osd_render_task, please first initial OSD objects and font library, and then start the osd_render_task.